internet-identity-labs/nfid-auth-client-demo/README.md

 yarn serve:nfid-frontend
 ```

+### Enabling QR code support in local development

+At present, we only support webauthn as a means of registering and authenticating with private keys.
+Because this complicates the UX for adding new devices, we've chosen to encourage users first register their most important device - their phone - by scanning a QR code displayed on non-mobile devices.

+Apple, Google, and Microsoft announced in May 2022 their upcoming support for passkeys, which has a similar flow and will decrease complexity of the NFID registration process once fully released.

+If you wish to test this flow locally, you'll need ngrok to create the tunnel.

-Next, [download](https://ngrok.com/download) the ngrok zip file for your machine and unpack the binary to `NFID-SDK/examples/create-ic-app-react-demo/scripts`, then run `yarn tunnel` from within that directory.
+[Download](https://ngrok.com/download) the ngrok zip file for your machine and unpack the binary to `NFID-SDK/examples/create-ic-app-react-demo/scripts`, then run `yarn tunnel` from within that directory.
 ```bash
 # in a new terminal window, cd to scripts directory where you've unpacked the ngrok binary
 cd scripts